paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

-The final step of this guide is to install arm9loaderhax and setup AuReiNAND to run just milliseconds into the boot.
+The final step of this guide is to install arm9loaderhax and setup AuReiNand to run just milliseconds into the boot.
 This is accomplished by using SafeA9LHInstaller by [AuroraWright](http://gbatemp.net/members/46970/).

 This will install [Delebile's Fork](https://github.com/delebile/arm9loaderhax) of arm9loaderhax.

-**If you followed an old version of this guide that did not include Updated SysNAND and want to switch to Updated SysNAND + AuReiNAND, just restore your SysNAND from a pre-arm9loaderhax SysNAND backup *(such as `sysNAND_original.bin`)* using Decrypt9 and follow all of this Part.**
+**If you followed an old version of this guide that did not include Updated SysNAND and want to switch to Updated SysNAND + AuReiNand, just restore your SysNAND from a pre-arm9loaderhax SysNAND backup *(such as `sysNAND_original.bin`)* using Decrypt9 and follow all of this Part.**

-**If you currently have Updated SysNAND + Cakes and want to switch to Updated SysNAND + AuReiNAND, just follow "Preparatory work."**
+**If you currently have Updated SysNAND + Cakes and want to switch to Updated SysNAND + AuReiNand, just follow "Preparatory work."**

-**If you used an old revision of this page (and already have Updated SysNAND + AuReiNAND), you may only have the ability to launch Decrypt9, if you would like to switch to the new method, download the latest AuReiNAND version and follow "Preparatory work."**
+**If you used an old revision of this page (and already have Updated SysNAND + AuReiNand), you may only have the ability to launch Decrypt9, if you would like to switch to the new method, download the latest AuReiNand version and follow "Preparatory work."**

 **If you used an old revision of this page, you may not have AGB_FIRM and TWL_FIRM patching, if you would like to switch to the new method, download the latest firmware bins and copy them to `/aurei/`.**

-This guide uses "Updated SysNAND" mode, in which we copy our RedNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanant SysNAND hax with no RedNAND required at all.
+This guide uses "Updated SysNAND" mode, in which we copy our RedNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanent SysNAND hax with no RedNAND required at all.

 We will also setup the ability to launch Decrypt9 from arm9loaderhax, giving us the ability to unbrick our SysNAND from situations that would normally brick us by restoring from backup.